Tax-advantaged health accounts compared

 Key Differences Explained

-The table tells you what's different.
-Here's why it matters.
+The table tells you what is different.
+Here is why it matters.

 Rollover Rules - The Biggest Practical Difference